2.5 Policies, Procedures, and Governance Controls

 - Train managers and communicate expectations to employees.

-- Monitor the policy through metrics, audits, complaints, or manager feedback.
+- Monitor through metrics, audits, complaints, or manager feedback.

-PHR scenarios may ask what HR should do when a policy is applied inconsistently.
-A weak answer punishes one manager and stops.
-A stronger answer reviews the policy language, checks whether managers were trained, compares similar cases, corrects the current issue, and improves the process so the inconsistency is less likely to recur.
+A classic PHR item: a policy is applied differently across departments.
+A weak answer reprimands one manager and stops.
+A strong answer reviews the policy language, checks whether managers were trained, compares similar cases, corrects the current issue, and improves the control so the inconsistency is less likely to recur - because inconsistent application is itself a disparate-treatment legal risk.

-A policy is being applied inconsistently across departments.
-What should HR do?
+An attendance policy is being applied differently across three departments.
+What is the strongest PHR response?